openreview/openreview-web/README.md

 ## Integration Testing

 OpenReview Web uses [TestCafe](https://devexpress.github.io/testcafe/) to run end-to-end tests of the UI.
-To run the test suite, first start openreview-api in test mode:
+To run the test suite, first start openreview-api-v1 in test mode:

 ```bash